-Johannes Martini was a Franco-Flemish composer who also worked in Northern Italy, in Ferrara.
-Costanzo Festa sang in the papal choir and composed in Rome, but visited Ferrara in 1514, the year he published his first known work - Quis dabit oculis, which laments the death of Anne of Brittany, Queen of France.
+Meanwhile, Costanzo Festa sang in the papal choir and composed in Rome, but visited Ferrara, where Martini worked, in 1514.
+This was the year he published his first known work - Quis dabit oculis, which laments the death of Anne of Brittany, Queen of France.
 One year later, the influential Franco-Flemish composer Adrian Willaert also started work in Ferrara.
 These composers’ music from Ferrara was certainly well-known in Florence.

 - Missa Christus Resurgens - Kyrie - Adrian Willaert (c.
 1490 – 1562)

 - Missa Christus Resurgens - Gloria - Willaert

 - Missa Christus Resurgens - Agnus Dei - Willaert